-One container is for the trimmed buds and the other one is for the trim material — you will trim your buds above the second container.
-Also, when you grow weed at home, you don’t want to throw everything away, as you can use the trim to make hash and other concentrates.
+One container is for the trimmed buds and the other one is for trim material — you will trim your buds above the second container.
+Also, when you grow weed at home, you don’t want to throw everything away, as you can use the trim to make weed tea, or other edibles.

-When you’re finished trimming your buds, you can leave the trim to dry out for 3 days and then just cure it as you would do your buds.
-It will amp up both the potency and the scents of your trim which you can then use to make hash.
+When you’ve finished trimming your buds, you can leave the trim to dry out for 3 days and then just cure it as you would do your buds.
+It will amp up the potency of the trim.

 Great, let’s jump into the tutorial.

-Pluck the fan leaves from the stems by pulling them downward
+Pluck the fan leaves from stems by pulling them downward

 Many growers call this the pre-harvest trim:

-What you do, essentially, is pluck the fan leaves from the stems.
-And that will make the detailed trim much easier.
+What you do, essentially, is pluck the fan leaves from stems, which makes the detailed trim much easier.